The Current President’s House- East Cottage

 During its renovation, the first and second floors of the house were remodeled, with several interior walls moved to provide a more open and formal atmosphere for entertaining.
-The entrance hall is wider, with a gracious, formal dining room to the left, complete with several of the silver tea services belonging to the College.
+The entrance hall was made wider, with a gracious, formal dining room to the left, complete with several of the silver tea services belonging to the College.
 The renovated kitchen, designed to be functional for preparing and serving food to large groups, opened into a spacious family room.
 The renovations also included painting throughout the house, a forced hot air and air conditioning system and wood floors in the entrance hall, dining room and living room.
 With the addition of a ramp and new restroom on the first floor, the President’s House became accessible to people with physical disabilities.

 The First President’s House

 The first President’s House (now Alumnae House) was built in 1920 as a home for Joseph Henry Apple and his family.
-Other presidents who resided in the first house were: Henry I. Stahr (1934-1948) and Andrew G. Truxal (1948-61).
+Other presidents who resided in the first house were: Henry I. Stahr (1934-48) and Andrew G. Truxal (1948-61).